 The Courtyard Scottsdale Old Town offers affordability, convenience, and quality.
 Experience excellent accommodations and friendly service without breaking the bank.
 Located just off the 101 freeway, you’ll never be far from where you want to go.

-The Hampton Inn & Suites Riverwalk is just steps away from Topgolf and Talking Stick Resort and is connected to all the District’s amenities via a seasonal trolley.
+The Hampton Inn & Suites Riverwalk, just steps away from Topgolf and Talking Stick Resort, is connected to all the District's amenities via a seasonal trolley.

 Discover Salt River

 Scottsdale, AZ 85250